Shania Twain Opens Up About the Voice Changes That Came With Lyme Disease

 "It's easier for me to make loud sounds than it is to make soft sounds," she told InStyle.
 She says she's learned to work with the changes, including singing with the Gore-Tex rods that stabilize her throat.
 "When the air is dry, it's harder to get that resonance.
 When I'm loud, it happens, which was the opposite problem before I got the surgery."

-Shania Twain is detailing her scary battle with Lyme disease in her new Netflix documentary.
-"Shania Twain: Not Just a Girl" released on the streamer on July 26, and in it, the trailblazing singer talks about everything from her divorce to the 2003 tick bite she got while horseback riding and how it drastically changed her life.
+This isn't the first time Twain has opened up about her voice changes and battle with Lyme disease.
+She also detailed her experience in the Netflix documentary "Shania Twain: Not Just a Girl," which was released in July 2022.
+In it, the trailblazing singer talks about everything from her divorce to the tick bite the gave her Lyme disease and how it drastically changed her life.

 "I thought I'd lost my voice forever."

 "My symptoms were quite scary because before I was diagnosed, I was on stage very dizzy.
 I was losing my balance, I was afraid I was gonna fall off the stage," Twain shared, noting that this was also during the peak of her career.
 She had released her album "Come on Over" a few years prior, and she was preparing to go on tour when she was experiencing symptoms of the disease.
 "I was having these very, very, very millisecond blackouts, but regularly, every minute or every 30 seconds," Twain added.
 She explained that she would stand farther back on stage, away from the edge, because she was afraid of falling.
 And then there was the worst symptom of all: "My voice was never the same again," Twain said.
 "I thought I'd lost my voice forever."